JackLumers/Traffic-Game-Sample/README.md

 - Car that stops right behind car that enters finish zone, don't starts move after.

 Already took a good amount of time on this, so decided to leave it as it is for now.
-Will fix mentioned bugs and refactor later.
+MVP pattern not implemented perfectly so I will research to make a better approach and will fix mentioned bugs later.